 General crown vigor was recorded for all species in 1988, and changes are recorded annually.
 The vigor rating is done in broad classes similar to those used in other forest decline projects.
-These are not considered critical measurements.
+Although these were not initially considered critical measurements, in 1994, the definitions were clarified, and vigor became part of the training and certification.
 The acceptable error is plus-or-minus one vigor class.
 Vigor ratings must be done before crown rating.
 The percentages of damage used for defining vigor rating classes are independent estimates, not related to the sums of crown rating percentages.
 The codes are used as follows:

-1 -healthy; tree appears to be in reasonably good health; no major branch mortality; crown is reasonably normal within the stand situation; less than 10 percent branch or 2 -light decline; branch mortality, twig dieback, or foliage discoloration present in 10 to 25 percent of the crown; broken branches or crown area missing based on presence of old snags is less than 26 percent.

-3 -moderate decline; branch mortality, twig dieback, or foliage discoloration in 26 to 50 percent of the crown; broken branches, or crown area missing based on presence of old snags is 50 percent or less.

-4-severe decline; branch mortality, twig dieback, or foliage discoloration present in more than 50 percent of the crown, but foliage is still present to indicate the tree is alive; broken branches, or crown area missing based on presence of old snags is more than 50 percent; branch breakage and crown are missing is recorded in the 10-percent classes in the notes.

-5 -dead, natural; tree is dead, either standing or down; phloem under bark has brown streaks; few epicormic shoots may be present on the bole; no further entries needed.

-6 -dead, human caused; tree removed; tree has been sawed or girdled by humans.
+- 1 -healthy; tree appears to be in reasonably good health; no major branch mortality; crown is reasonably normal within the stand situation; less than 10 percent branch or twig mortality, defoliation or discoloration present. - 2 -light decline; branch mortality, twig dieback, or foliage discoloration present in 10 to 25 percent of the crown; broken branches or crown area missing based on presence of old snags is less than 26 percent. - 3 -moderate decline; branch mortality, twig dieback, or foliage discoloration in 26 to 50 percent of the crown; broken branches, or crown area missing based on presence of old snags is 50 percent or less. - 4 -severe decline; branch mortality, twig dieback, or foliage discoloration present in more than 50 percent of the crown, but foliage is still present to indicate the tree is alive; broken branches, or crown area missing based on presence of old snags is more than 50 percent; branch breakage and crown missing is recorded in the 5-percent classes in the notes. - 5 -dead, natural; tree is dead, either standing or down; phloem under bark has brown streaks; few epicormic shoots may be present on the bole; no further entries needed. - 6 -dead, human caused; tree removed; tree has been sawed or girdled by humans.